OutSystems/docs-odc/src/eap/building-apps/ui/screen-block-lifecycle-events.md

 ---
-summary: Screens and blocks follow a lifecycle composed by a set of stages.
-Learn what those stages are and you what can do at each one.
+summary: Screens and blocks in OutSystems apps follow a lifecycle composed of stages
 tags:
 locale: en-us
 guid: 91700588-62e6-4527-a323-426c81f47505